niravdsouza/Course-1/HW/HW1.md

 ## About Me (20 points)

 Create a gh-pages branch for your homework repo.
-Create a simple webpage and host on that branch Github Pages.
+Create a simple webpage and host on that branch (i.e., Github Pages).

 ## Submission